matz/streem/README.md

 STDIN | STDOUT
 ```

+Streem is a (sort of) DSL for data flows.
+Above code means
+building data-flow connection between `STDIN` and `STDOUT`.
+Actual data processing will be done in the event loop
+invoked after program execution.

-And a simple FizzBuzz will look like this:
+For another example, a simple FizzBuzz will look like this:

 ```
 seq(100) | {|x|